Sathwik-Amburi/ASE-Delivery/JavaBackend/README.md

     Returns a created order item, i.e. an object with fields (id, dispatcher: (id, email, actorType), deliverer: (id, email, actorType), client: (id, email, actorType), street, orderStatus)
+    Fails if the new order refers to the actors which don't exist in the actor table.
+    Fails if the new order's deliverer already has an undelivered order

     Example:
     >> curl -X POST -H "Content-Type: application/json" \